jlf599/JetstreamAPITutorial/PEARC18.md

 ```
 *There's a reason to allow icmp.
 It's a contentious topic, but we recommend leaving it open. http://shouldiblockicmp.com/

-Optional rule to allow connectivity within a mini-cluster; i.e. if you boot more than one instance, this rule allows for comminications amongst all those instances. *We won't need this today*
+Let's allow connectivity within a mini-cluster; i.e. if you boot more than one instance, this rule allows for communications amongst all those instances (assumes your internal network will be 10.0.0.0/0).

 ```
 openstack security group rule create --proto tcp --dst-port 1:65535 --src-ip 10.0.0.0/0 ${OS_USERNAME}-global-ssh openstack security group rule create --proto udp --dst-port 1:65535 --src-ip 10.0.0.0/0 ${OS_USERNAME}-global-ssh
 ```

-A better (more restrictive) example might be: *We will continue to not need this today*
+A better (more restrictive) example might be: *We won't need this today*

 ```
 openstack security group rule create --proto tcp --dst-port 1:65535 --src-ip 10.X.Y.0/0 ${OS_USERNAME}-global-ssh